Oregon Disease Reporting Requirements

 Reportable Diseases and Time Frames

-Reportable diseases, infections, microorganisms, and conditions - and the time frames within which they must be reported by healthcare providers - are listed below.
-The posters are updated.
+Reportable diseases, infections, microorganisms, and conditions - and the time frames within which they must be reported by healthcare providers - are listed in the updated disease reporting posters.